 The US Academic Bowl is a buzzer-based team quiz competition for teams with questions from all academic disciplines.
 The Academic Bowl consists of both regional tournaments around the USA, and an annual National Championships (though teams can qualify for Nationals by finishing in the top half at any quiz bowl tournament using pyramidal questions, even if they do not compete at the regional tournaments, or by having a student qualify for the Academic Bee National Championships).
-There are separate Middle School (8th grade and younger) and Elementary (6th grade and younger) divisions, though there is no Varsity or Junior Varsity component.
+There are separate Middle School (8th grade and younger) and Elementary (6th grade and younger) divisions, though there are no Varsity or Junior Varsity divisions.

 US Academic Bee